postfixadmin/postfixadmin/AUTOCONFIG/INSTALL.md

 _pop3._tcp          IN  SRV 0 0 110 mail.example.com.
 ```

-If you want to use a dedicated autodisvoer sub domain, you could set up yoru dns zone with the following record:
+If you want to use a dedicated autodiscover sub domain, you could set up your DNS zone with the following record:

 ```bind
 _autodiscover._tcp  IN  SRV 0 10 443 autoconfig.example.com.